-Kubler-Ross outlined these five stages in regard to grieving the death of someone we love, but a similar process applies to the loss of a relationship.
+Kubler-Ross outlined these five stages in regard to grieving the death of someone we love, but a similar process applies to the loss of a long term relationship.

 Understand that you’re going to move through these five stages at your own pace, and each one needs to be experienced as fully as it needs to be experienced before you can move on from it.

 Be honest with yourself about how you feel.
 What you’re going through is hard, and feeling sad, lost, confused, and even hopeless is completely normal.

 Accepting your emotions as they come is one of the most effective ways to keep your well-being in check as you move through the process of getting over that girl.

 Bear in mind that accepting your emotions does not mean letting them loose and allowing them to interfere with the rest of your interpersonal relationships or your job – it means acknowledging that they exist, speaking or writing about them, and letting them breathe.